astronomer/astronomer-cosmos/docs/configuration/task-timeout.rst

 Task Timeout
 ================

-In Airflow, the "execution_timeout" parameter allows you to set the maximum runtime for a Task.
+In Airflow, the ``execution_timeout`` parameter allows you to set the maximum runtime for a Task.
-With Cosmos, you can specify an execution_timeout for each dbt model converted to a Task.
+In Cosmos, you can apply an ``execution_timeout`` to each dbt model task by specifying a ``cosmos_task_timeout`` in the model’s configuration, which sets a runtime threshold to trigger a timeout error if exceeded.
-This lets users set a threshold for the maximum runtime of a model, triggering a timeout error if the execution exceeds this limit.

-By adding cosmos_task_timeout to the config of a dbt model, Cosmos will automatically apply the specified timeout to the Task based on this value.

 Example: